Hanhpt23/OmniMod/README.md

   <h1>OmniMod</h1>
 </div>

-*OmniMod is the library for multimodal understanding including images, videos, and audios*
+*OmniMod is the library for multimodal understanding including images, videos, and audios*.

 ## Update:
 ✅ Aug.
-2025 - We release the code for image understanding with multimodal chain of continuous latent reasoning
+24, 2025 - We release the code for image understanding with multimodal chain of continuous latent reasoning.

 # Multimodal Chain of Continuous Thought for Latent-Space Reasoning in Vision-Language Models